 Having done numerous full day hikes in the UK and abroad when I agreed to do the challenge I was confident that I had all the gear that I needed for the hike.

 My main problem and you’ll probably all think I’m really stupid when I say this, was having it with me on the hike.
-It’s not like I left my waterproof jacket behind but there were things that really should have been in my bag.
+It’s not like I left my waterproof jacket behind but there were things that really should have been in my bag, like warm gloves and my super warm down jacket that I left behind.

 I packed my waterproof trousers for the hike.
 I use the word waterproof very loosely because within a couple of hours they were absolutely useless.
 Did I mention that it rained for 11 hours solid!
 My waterproof socks did a much better job but after about 5 hours they had stopped being waterproof too.

 The only thing that did an awesome job was my new Berghaus Paclite jacket.
-I’ve had it since February and to date, it’s barely experienced any rain.
-So this was a huge test for my bright pink jacket and I’m pleased to say it was the only one in our group that stood up to the challenge.
+I’d had it since February and to date, it’s barely experienced any rain.
+This was a huge test for my bright pink jacket and I’m pleased to say it was the only one in our group that stood up to the challenge.

 Read my full review of my Berghaus waterproof jacket here